minimalistapps/smartcsv/docs/column-to-image.md

-# Show column image url as an image
+# Show column image url as an image :material-professional-hexagon:{ .pro title="Available for PRO version only" }

 Transforming your CSV data, especially when it includes image URLs, into a visually appealing display has never been easier.
 With SmartCSV, effortlessly convert those image URLs into actual images with just a few clicks.
 Let us simplify the process for you.